KasparEtter/ef1p/pages/internet/internet.md

   This address range is often used for local networks behind routers which perform NAT.
   As a consequence, your network settings might look quite similar to [mine](#dynamic-host-configuration-protocol).
 - [Clients](#client-server-model) can use any port number they like as their source port.
-  If this wasn't the case, Network Address Translation wouldn't work.
+  If this wasn't the case, network address translation wouldn't work.
   I've chosen the values above from the range that IANA suggests for such [ephemeral ports](https://en.wikipedia.org/wiki/Ephemeral_port).

 </details>